National Dish of Germany – Sauerbraten

 |gingersnap cookies (crumbled)||10|

 |All-purpose flour||2 tbsps.|

 |black pepper||1 tbsp.|

-A popular German dish is Sauerbraten and is considered one of the country’s national dishes.
-It is essentially a German pot roast and is made with beef, veal or venison as the main meat.
+A popular German dish is Sauerbraten which is considered one of the country’s national dishes.
+It is essentially a German pot roast and is made with beef, veal, or venison as the main meat.
 Traditional sauerbraten was prepared using horse meat.

 Directions for Preparing Sauerbraten

 - Create a marinade for the meat by combining the red wine vinegar, black pepper, white sugar, onions, salt, cloves, and bay leaves.

 - Marinate the beef rump in a covered container for 2-3 days in the refrigerator, turning it daily.

 - Remove the meat from the container and pat dry with paper towels.